 Stone pavers don’t usually develop cracks.
-If for some reason they do, you can easily replace or repair them.
+If for some reason they do, they are easy to repair and replace.
 Simply remove the paver with cracks and replace it.
 That’s it!
-They also have smaller joints, so their sand joints are less likely to encounter seed germination.
+Plus, they also have smaller joints.
+That means their sand joints are less likely to encounter seed germination.
 And the best thing about natural stones?
 They’re effortless to clean!

 3. Ages Beautifully

 There is no doubt that stones look even better as they age and have a very long lifespan.
 Unlike concrete, the colors of natural stones are not pigmented, which only add to their beauty.
 They’re also not made from mixtures of composite aggregate like concrete pavers, so they can preserve their beauty as they age, mature, and fade.
 There are even certain stones that can attain their complete elegance and beauty with little age.
 And they will look as beautiful as the day of their installation even after hundreds of years.

 You will not fall short with style choices.
 You’re sure to find the right paving material for the landscaping project you have in mind, whether it be limestone, slate, flagstone, or travertine.
 Natural stones are also available in either irregular or flat surfaces, as well as varying shapes, from triangles and diamonds to rectangles, and so much more.

 5. Easier To Install Than Concrete